 The Congressman's office began a string of phone calls and investigation into the situation on our behalf.
 Thursday evening we received a phone call from him stating that the supervisor reviewed the file, and would sign off on it immediately, allowing the visas to be processed.
 This required her to send an email to Kiev with this information.
 So, we were so excited, crying tears of joy, and ready to come home with our children.

-This morning began with THE phone call from the U.S. Consulate's office: no email!
+THE phone call from the U.S. Consulate's office: no email!
 We felt like we were kicked in the stomach again.
 No email????
 So, off to the appointment--and praying like crazy that the email would arrive by days end.
 We needed to wait until 4pm Kiev time (8am back in Chicago).
 At 4pm Zenon decided to go to the U.S. Consulate office and wait for the approval to be transmitted.
 On the way to the Consulate, Zenon phoned Greg and updated him about the situation.
 The Consulate office closes at 4:30 and they waited to close at 5 while he was there.
 At 5 minutes to 5pm, Zenon in TEARS, asked for them to call Greg at Congressman Visclosky's office.
 The consulate graciously complied and called Greg for a last minute bailout.
 Greg didn't understand why the email had not yet been processed by the USCIS Manager.
 Within moments of the conversation, the Consulate received a phone call followed by - you guessed it - THE E-MAIL!!!!!!!!

 Zenon called me at 5:25 and said he just left the American Consulate's office with the VISA's in hand!!!!!!!